 Hello and welcome back to another flu season’s worth of Weekly Flu Reports.
 Each Friday from now through May you can check back here to see the latest information on the impact of flu in communities across Massachusetts.
 To kick things off, the first Weekly Flu …Continue Reading Weekly Flu Report, October 21, 2016

-The agenda for today’s monthly meeting of the Public Health Council included a pair of Determination of Need requests from area health care facilities, and informational presentations and updates from two programs within the DPH Bureau of Health Care Safety and Quality.
-The meeting began …Continue Reading Highlights of the January 8th Public Health Council Meeting
+The October monthly meeting of the Public Health Council included a pair of Determination of Need requests, two votes on final amendments to regulations, and three informational briefings for Council members on the status of proposed regulatory amendments which have yet to come for a …Continue Reading Highlights of the October 20th Public Health Council Meeting

 The Massachusetts Department of Public Health (DPH) recently proposed a revision of DPH’s Determination of Need (DoN) regulations.
 At the highest level, this proposed revision represents a paradigm shift to a streamlined and retooled process that puts public health at its core.
 In support of …Continue Reading Shifting the Paradigm: Infusing Public Health into the Determination of Need Process

 When you say ‘temp worker’, many people picture a receptionist filling in while a company’s employee is on vacation or out sick.
 Back in the day that was what the temp industry looked like.
 (I remember working as a temp in an office during summer …Continue Reading Got Temp Workers?
 Make Sure They’re Trained

 The September 14th meeting of the Public Health Council included a vote on one Determination of Need request, followed by a series of information presentations on the current status of various proposed regulatory amendments.
 First, the Council took up a Determination of Need application from Nantucket …Continue Reading Highlights of the September 14th Public Health Council Meeting